Archynetys Live news trend intelligence

 The brief

-Scientists have found that the laughter of great apes shares striking similarities with human laughter.
+Scientists have discovered that the laughter of great apes shares striking similarities with human laughter.
 Coverage emphasizes the rhythmic and timing aspects of laughter, suggesting a shared evolutionary trait.

 BBC Wildlife Magazine, Yahoo, AP News, The New York Times, and Nature are among the outlets reporting on the study.
 Watch for further insights into how this research might influence our understanding of human language evolution and vocal plasticity.